 If the company wishes to borrow money, a loan agreement must be established.
 This also applies when the lender is a shareholder in the company.
 Loans from shareholders can be an appropriate solution, as it is not necessary to follow the rules concerning capital increases.
 The loan will be considered to be unrestricted equity and can be used without restriction in the running of the company.
 The loan must be genuine and there must be an agreement between the parties.

 The advantage of giving the company a loan is that repayment of the loan can be adjusted to suit the company's financial situation.
-Interest can be paid to the lender without any need to follow the provisions of the Companies Act concerning dividends.
+Interest can be paid to the lender without any need to follow the provisions of the Limited Liability Companies Act concerning dividends.

 - loans with a right to claim share issues or conversion rights